 Can I delete a Client's Messaging thread?

-To "Archive" a messaging thread so it does not appear in the Hona Business interface, select the 3 grey dots in the top right hand corner of the messaging thread and select Archive.
-The thread will be automatically un-archived if you receive or send a message to the contact associated with the thread.
+To Archive a messaging thread so it does not appear in the Hona Business interface, select the 3 grey dots in the top right corner of the messaging thread and select Archive.
+The thread will automatically un-archive if you receive or send a message to that contact.

-You can also use the Mark as spam button for any soliciting messages you receive.
+You can also use the Mark as spam button for unsolicited messages.

 Other important things to be aware of when 2-Way Messaging: